justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Introduction

-This paper provides a high-level overview of Cyclone's garbage collector including the most recent work on lazy sweeping and automatic relocation of shared objects.
+This article provides a high-level overview of Cyclone's garbage collector including the most recent work on lazy sweeping and automatic relocation of shared objects.
 This document is a good starting point for understanding the corresponding code in Cyclone's runtime.
 And it might also be of interest to anyone wanting to implement - or just peek under the hood of - a modern, real-world collector.

 The collector has the following requirements: